gh-koh/gh-koh/README.md

 ## Introduction

 Hello.
-My name is James Koh and this is my repository where I showcase various projects that demonstrate my abilities in data analysis and coding.
+My name is James Koh, and this is my repository where I showcase various projects that demonstrate my abilities in data analysis and coding.

 ## Projects